9:45 a.m. to 11:00 a.m.

 - Krystal Pollitt, Assistant Professor of Environmental Health Sciences, UMASS Amherst

-G2: How Municipalities Can Facilitate Affordable and Workforce Housing
+G2: How Municipalities Can Facilitate Affordable and Workforce Housing - PRESENTATION

 This session will examine a variety of techniques for creating housing opportunities, including regulatory incentives and requirements, municipal advocacy, and funding approaches.
 Ethical issues of city activism and strategies to deal with opposition also will be explored.
 Session participants will identify and act on opportunities and challenges being faced within their communities.
 CM: 1.25.